Orthogonal polynomials with periodically modulated recurrence coefficients in the Jordan block case II: Introduction

 Let us observe that in both examples the Jacobi parameters satisfy

-The aim of this article is to examine spectral properties of $A$ as well as the asymptotic behavior of the associated orthogonal polynomials $(p_n)$ for a large subclass of Jacobi parameters satisfying \eqref{eq:127} in such a manner which allows us to cover Examples \ref{ex:2} and \ref{ex:1}.
-Let us mention that Jacobi parameters satisfying \eqref{eq:127} belong to the so-called \emph{one-quarter class} of orthogonal polynomials, see \cite{Chihara1991, Chihara2003} for more details.
-In fact, in this article we will go beyond \eqref{eq:127} by allowing that the sequences $(\tfrac{a_{n-1}}{a_n})$ and $(\tfrac{b_n}{a_n})$ are asymptotically periodic.
-To be more precise, let $N$ be a positive integer.
-We say that Jacobi parameters $(a_n : n \in \NN_0)$ and $(b_n : n \in \NN_0)$ are \emph{$N$-periodically modulated} if there are two $N$-periodic sequences $(\alpha_n : n \in \ZZ)$ and $(\beta_n : n \in \ZZ)$ of positive and real numbers, respectively, such that \begin{enumerate}[(a)] \item $ ,$ \item $ ,$ \item $ .$ \end{enumerate} It turns out that spectral properties of $N$-periodically modulated Jacobi matrices depend on the matrix $\frakX_0(0)$ where for any $n \geq 0$ we have set
+The aim of this article is to study spectral properties of $A$ as well as the asymptotic behavior of the associated orthogonal polynomials $(p_n : n \geq 0)$ for a large subclass of Jacobi parameters satisfying \eqref{eq:127} containing sequences from Examples \ref{ex:2} and \ref{ex:1} as special cases.
+In fact, in this article we will go beyond \eqref{eq:127} by allowing the sequences $(\frac{a_{n-1}}{a_n})$ and $(\frac{b_n}{a_n})$ to be asymptotically periodic.
+To be more precise, given $N$ a positive integer, we say that Jacobi parameters $(a_n : n \in \NN_0)$ and $(b_n : n \in \NN_0)$ are \emph{$N$-periodically modulated} if there are two $N$-periodic sequences $(\alpha_n : n \in \ZZ)$ and $(\beta_n : n \in \ZZ)$ of positive and real numbers, respectively, such that \begin{enumerate}[(a)] \item $ ,$ \item $ ,$ \item $ .$ \end{enumerate} It turns out that spectral properties of $N$-periodically modulated Jacobi matrices depend on the matrix $\frakX_0(0)$ where for any $n \geq 0$ we have set